 1. Accumulation of hours and number of touches2.
 Early engagement3.
 Recognising development age of the player4.
 Training emphasis periods5.
 Four corners approach (incorporating the Physical / Mental / Social-Emotional / Technical-Tactical abilities of players)6.
 Age appropriate games

 Street football across the world has been instrumental in the development of world-class players, and small sided games are the cornerstone of developing technically proficient and creative football players in a New Zealand context.

 The benefits of small sided games extend far beyond technical and tactical development.
 They ensure children develop an innate love for the game and remain in our sport for longer.

 For information on McDonalds Junior Football please see the uploaded resources.

 THE RETREATING LINE

 This coaching tool has been successfully implemented in Junior Football throughout the world.
 It has also been used successfully by Federations in New Zealand over the past few years.
-The Retreating Line rule enables and encourages our young footballers to start to develop and enjoy a style of play in keeping with Worlds best practice and New Zealand Football’s playing philosophy.
+The Retreating Line rule enables and encourages our young footballers to start to develop and enjoy a style of play in keeping with World's best practices and New Zealand Football’s playing philosophy.